Emergency Grants

 Emergency Grants: Cancellation Funds

-Foundation for Contemporary Arts (FCA) is expanding the scope of its Emergency Grants program in July 2025.
+Foundation for Contemporary Arts (FCA) expanded the scope of its Emergency Grants program in July 2025.
 With the generous support of Jerome Foundation, Emergency Grants: Cancellation Funds begin to address the financial impact of cancelled engagements stemming from sudden, and continuing, losses of federal funding.
-Cancellation funds are available to early-career, NYC-based experimental artists with previously confirmed public presentations including exhibitions, readings, and performances.
+Cancellation funds are available to experimental artists with previously confirmed public presentations including exhibitions, readings, and performances.
 Recognizing that artists and venues need to rethink budgets, redirect resources, and limit or eliminate programming, cancellation funds aim to mitigate the loss of financial commitments and outlays made prior to the cancellation.
 The grants are accepted on a rolling basis and distributed monthly in amounts up to $3000.

 Note: Funding remains available through FCA’s Emergency Grants program for artists continuing with their public presentations despite experiencing urgent need due to a loss of federal funds.